dartmouth-cs52-16x/16X-git-map/README.md

   - **Commit your changes:** ```git commit -am "i made some changes"```
     - ``-a`` means all changes
     - ``-m`` indicates that your commit message follows directly, a commit message is required.
-  - Example of sample commit chains for a pull request that adds new payments feature to a e-commerce website
+  - Example of sample commit chains for a pull request that adds new payments feature to a e-commerce website:
     - "Setup and initialize new Charge Table"
     - "Add API call to generate a new Charge"
     - "Add task that processes new charges"
     - "Add tests to make sure charge amounts are accurate between server and client"

 ## 5) Git Pull
+**What this does:** Git pull will try to sync the remote repository with your workspace.

 ### APP
   - Again, the Github app groups a couple of these next steps together.
 For now, press the "Sync" button in the top right.
 This will first pull (and merge remote changes) and then will try to push to the remote repository.